Thomas Bridges (missionary): Missionary work

 After an attack on the Allen Gardiner, Despard petitioned the missionary society to be allowed to return to England because of the danger to his wife and children.
 When the society gave its approval, he and his family departed.
 Thomas Bridges, then 17, stayed in order to take charge of the Keppel Island mission.

 Bridges spent the next year on Keppel Island, living with some of the Yahgan who had remained.
 He began to perfect his knowledge of Yámana.
 At the time, he started work on a Yahgan grammar and dictionary, which he completed about a decade later in 1879.
 It included more than 30,000 words, and is considered an important ethnological work.

 The next superintendent of the base was the Rev. Waite Hockin Stirling.
 Stirling and Bridges made their first excursion into Tierra del Fuego in 1863.
 They made contact with the Yahgan, who received them well after learning that the white man Bridges could speak their languages.
 Stirling encouraged the young man to continue his studies of it.
 By 1865, Bridges had completed a manuscript of an English-Yahgan dictionary.
 He noted in a preface that he was using the Ellis Phonetic System established by Alexander Ellis.

 In 1866, Stirling sailed to England accompanied by four Yahgan boys, and returned with all of them.
 From 1867–1868, the British assisted a group of Fuegians in setting up a settlement at Laiwaia on Navarino Island.

 Stirling and Bridges looked in the area for the best spot for a mission.
 The site chosen was in what is now Ushuaia, near what is called Beagle Channel (after the scientific expedition on HMS Beagle).
 A small, three-roomed prefabricated hut, about 20 ft by 10 ft, was prepared at Port Stanley, Falkland Islands, for installation at Ushuaia.
-After the hut was erected, Stirling moved in on January 14, 1869.
+After the hut was erected, Stirling moved in on 14 January 1869.
 He was joined by one of the Yahgan who had accompanied him to England, and the man's wife.

 Brief trip to England

-In 1868, the South American Missionary Society (successors to the Patagonian Missionary Society) decided that Bridges should return to England to study and take Holy Orders.
+In 1868, the South American Missionary Society (the renamed Patagonian Missionary Society) decided that Bridges should return to England to study and take Holy Orders.
 In 1869, when he was about 27, he was ordained deacon by the Bishop of London.
 He spent some time on a lecture tour of England, when he discussed Tierra del Fuego and his work there, and helped raise funds for the missionary society.

 While speaking at an award ceremony for schoolteachers in Clevedon, near Bristol, Bridges met Mary Ann Varder, his future wife.
 She was the daughter of Stephen and Ann Varder; her father was a master carpenter.
 They lived in Harberton, a village about a mile south-west of Totnes.
-Five weeks after the couple first met, Thomas and Mary Ann were married by license in the parish church at Harberton on August 7, 1869.
+Five weeks after the couple first met, Thomas and Mary Ann were married by licence in the parish church at Harberton on 7 August 1869.